How to Plan for Unexpected Life Changes

 It does not have to be large at first; the important thing is to start and add to it regularly.

-Create a backup plan
+Create a backup plan.

 Think about what you would do if your income stopped or your expenses increased.

-Freelancing or tutoring could also help.
+- Freelancing or tutoring

-Family support may be available.
+- Family support

-Review your plan when life changes
+Review your plan when life changes.

 You should never continue using an old budget when everything changes.
 Perhaps your situation has changed.

-You should look at your current income.
+You should look at:

-The main mistake is pretending that nothing has changed and continuing to spend in the same way.
+- Pretending that nothing has changed and continuing to spend in the same way.

-Another mistake is using all your savings immediately without deciding what the most urgent expense is.
+- Using all your savings immediately without deciding what the most urgent expense is.

 So, the golden rule is that when life changes, take some time and pause before reacting.